vispacem/vispacem.github.io/_posts/2019-06-15-How I installed jupyter notebook on repl.it.md

 tags: jupyter
 ---

-## How I installed node-red on repl.it
+## How I installed jupyter notebook on repl.it

 [The Jupyter Notebook App](https://jupyter.org/) is a server-client application that allows editing and running notebook documents via a web browser.